Ibrahim Iskandar of Johor: Sultan of Johor (2010–present)

 Sultan Ibrahim was crowned as the Sultan of Johor on 23 March 2015.
 The last coronation was that of his grandfather Sultan Ismail on 10 February 1960.
 From 2015 onwards, 23 March was made an annual state public holiday as the Sultan's official birthday, replacing the public holiday on 22 November, the Sultan's actual birthday.

 In August 2015, Sultan Ibrahim decreed that the name of Kulaijaya district be reverted to its former name of Kulai.
 He also decreed Nusajaya to be renamed to Iskandar Puteri, as well as renaming Ledang District to Tangkak District.

 Sultan Ibrahim issued a decree banning vaping in Johor effective 1 January 2016.
 The purposes of the ban was for the sake of the health of the residents of Johor.
 Kelantan and Terengganu followed soon after.

-In January 2016, Sultan Ibrahim decreed that signboards for businesses must not exceed 6.1 × 1.2 m, to prevent any dangers to the public as well as to reduce unsightly signboards.

-Sultan Johor is noted for advocating religious moderation and has criticised the creeping Arabisation of Malaysian Muslim culture.
+Ibrahim is noted for advocating religious moderation and has criticised the creeping Arabisation of Malaysian Muslim culture.
 Despite being the only sultan in Malaysia without tertiary (post-secondary) education, he has promoted quality education for Johor.

-On 6 January 2024, Sultan Ibrahim decreed that he would not grant any audiences until he ascended to the throne as the Yang di-Pertuan Agong on 31 January 2024.
-He would not accept any appointments except for the previously scheduled events and the weekly audiences with the Menteri Besar and the state government of Johor as he wanted to spend his remaining time before the ascension with the royal family.